 “It’s just a hill – get over it!” is what you’ll see on t-shirts in Golden Bay, a reference to the hill you need to get over to arrive in Takaka.
 On 12 September 1887 a Mr T A Field set out to ride over the hill on his penny farthing, being knee deep in mud didn’t stop him, Takaka and Golden Bay are still well worth the hill climb.

-Takaka’s main street is made up of a colourful collection of buildings.
-If you have an eye for the alternative and like your food wholesome … Read the rest
+Takaka’s main street is a colourful collection of buildings and if you have an eye for the alternative and like your food wholesome and healthy … Read the rest

 Anatoki Salmon, 242 McCallum Road, Takaka